C-DE-SEED/Feed-Me-/README.md

 Our first project as Code Seed.
-It's an minimalist and stylish Cooking book.
+It's an minimalist and stylish Cookbook.
 You can save and share your favourite recipes in the simpliest way.
 It provides also a bunch of yummy vegan and vegetarian recipes.